Writing a bilingual resume can be challenging. If you list out the languages without providing some credentials, it won’t sound persuasive.

-For instance, if you used to be a sales professional specializing in food from German, you can say that constant communication with German-speaking salespersons from this country you managed to negotiate better deals and lower down prices on several products.
+For instance, if you used to be a sales professional specializing in food from German, you can say that in constant communication with German-speaking salespersons from this country, you managed to negotiate better deals and lower down prices on several products.

 Also, if you’ve been unemployed for a while, make sure you can explain the gaps in your employment history.
 However, no need to feel pressured as the psychological impact of unemployment can lead to serious health issues.

 5. Show the Recruiter that You’ve Used Your Bilingual Ability in Life

 If you have no professional bilingual experience related, this paragraph could substitute it in a resume.

 You can demonstrate to your employer how you have utilized your skills in your community, perhaps by participating in foreign projects, clubs, groups, volunteering, or by being a member of a special association.

 Don’t forget to check Donald Trump’s employment ideas regarding the future of the job market!